fidian/presentations/docs/digital-technology-merit-badge/index.md

 ## Careers

-9a: Investigate three career opportunities that involve digital technology.
-Pick one and find out the education, training, and experience required for this profession.
+9a: Identify three career opportunities that involve digital technology.
+Pick one and investigate the education, training, and experience required for this profession.
 Discuss this with your counselor, and explain why this profession might interest you.

 ----